About Us

 Peter K. Czegledy

-Peter Czegledy is a member of the firm's Corporate/Commercial Group, as well as the Intellectual Property, Mergers & Acquisitions/Private Equity, Technology and Licensing Groups.
-He is Chair of the Gaming Group and co-Chair of the firm’s Esports & Gaming Group and Sports, Media & Entertainment Group.
+Peter Czegledy is a member of the firm's Corporate Group, as well as the Intellectual Property, Mergers & Acquisitions/Private Equity, Technology and Licensing Groups.
+He is Co-Leader of the firm's Gaming Group, Esports & Gaming Group and Sports, Media & Entertainment Group.
 His practice includes assisting a spectrum of clients ranging from startup private businesses to large multinationals.

 Peter’s esports practice includes corporate, commercial, transactional and regulatory matters for domestic and international clients.
 He has advised game publishers, platform providers, financing parties, regulators, payment processors, hardware manufacturers, underwriters, industry associations and other parties active throughout the sector.
 He frequently writes and speaks on legal issues related to the esports industry.